-This product is not available for purchase: Status is No longer our product
+This product is not available for purchase: No longer our product

 Wildlife Watchers is a series of beautiful, nonfiction books that have been carefully crafted to help children practice their reading skills.
 Each book combines repetitive text with high-frequency and familiar sight words.
 Unfamiliar vocabulary is supported by detailed images with labels, close photo/text matches, and a picture glossary.
 As young readers build their reading confidence and skills, they will love peeking into the secret world of some fascinating, tiny creatures.

 Narrative text describes several experiences of a single animal, introducing key facts along the way.
 In Toad, for instance, a female leaves her burrow, avoids some predators, mates, lays eggs, hunts, and returns to the burrow.
 Photographs show the various steps, providing strong visual context.
 Eye-catching images of a harvest mouse climbing grass stems and building a nest, for example, support the textual content that describes those actions.
 The emphasis on behavior and life cycle results in focused, concise information that younger readers can successfully absorb and remember.
 Selected statistics, such as the number of feet a mole digs per day, are useful without overwhelming readers.
 While not all photos are of the same featured animal as the narrative suggests, they look similar enough to avoid confusion.
 VERDICT: Successful mix of narrative, facts, and photographs for young elementary schoolers.